 min. read

-Migration is, obviously, a hot topic in the Atlassian ecosystem.
+With the end of support for Atlassian Server products, Migration is, obviously, a hot topic.
 Fortunately, there are a lot of resources to help you if you’re moving from Server/Data Center to Jira Cloud:

-One of the steps to a successful migration is migrating apps and app data.
-This article will describe t how to migrate from Checklist for Jira on-prem to Issue Checklist Pro.
-We’ll look at each step in the process, and at the things that can go wrong if an important step is omitted.
+An important step in any successful migration is migrating apps and app data.
+This article will describe how to migrate from Checklist for Jira on-prem to Checklist for Jira Enterprise.

 Checklists in On-Prem vs Checklists in Jira Cloud